 Influenza positivity from serology data in vaccinated and unvaccinated patients stratified by ‘at-risk’ populations, age, sex and socioeconomic status, which will permit the estimation of incidence of influenza.

-Consultation for influenza-related morbidity (e.g. influenza, pneumonia, COPD and cardiac related consultations) and issue of antiviral therapy from general practice data in vaccinated and unvaccinated patients stratified by ‘at-risk’ populations, age, sex and socio-economic status;
+Consultation for e.g. influenza/COVID-19-related morbidity (e.g. influenza, pneumonia, COPD and cardiac related consultations) and issue of antiviral therapy from general practice data in vaccinated and unvaccinated patients stratified by ‘at-risk’ populations, age, sex and socio-economic status;

-Mortality and influenza-related serious morbidity (e.g. influenza, pneumonia, COPD and cardiac related death and hospitalisation from SMR01 records) in vaccinated and unvaccinated patients stratified by ‘at-risk’ populations, age, sex and socioeconomic status; and
+Mortality and e.g. influenza/COVID-19-related serious morbidity (e.g. influenza, pneumonia, COPD and cardiac related death and hospitalisation from SMR01 records) in vaccinated and unvaccinated patients stratified by ‘at-risk’ populations, age, sex and socioeconomic status; and

-For patients with stored serology (and prior to the introduction of any vaccination) whether cross-reactivity occurs due to previous exposure to A/H1N1 or A/H1N1 vaccination, other pandemic influenza or other seasonal influenza vaccination or exposure.
+For patients with stored serology (and prior to the introduction of any vaccination) whether cross-reactivity occurs due to previous exposure to A/H1N1 or A/H1N1 vaccination, other pandemic influenza or other seasonal influenza vaccination or other exposure.

 4. Project timetable and key milestones